k1151msarandega/WISER-Vanguard-2026-Hackathon/README.md

       demo skeleton
 - [ ] **Week 4** (Aug 4–7): buffer, writeup, packaging

-### Week 2 results (single toy instance — not a rigor claim, see caveats)

-- O-set: 4 assets, 3 bits each (12 objective qubits + 1 slack = 13 total)
-- QAOA (p=1) landed within ~1% of the exact optimum objective value (verified by brute-force enumeration over all 2^13 combinations — feasible at this size, won't scale past ~20-25 qubits; that's what Week 3's scaling analysis is for)
-- Full H/O/S+QAOA portfolio: zero guardrail breaches, but ~1.4% of the portfolio is unallocated (0.9857 total weight, not 1.0) — a real consequence of binarized-weight discretization at 3 bits/asset, documented rather than hidden
-- Not compared for "is it better than Markowitz" — Week 2's H/O/S+QAOA
-  portfolio is more conservative (lower return, lower risk) than the classical baseline, which reflects the dial-weighted scoring function's bias toward low-vol/high-income assets in H, not a quantum-vs-classical performance claim.
-That comparison is Week 3's job, done properly with equal-footing constraints and multiple instances.
+### Post-audit fixes (post-Week-2, pre-Week-3)

+Before moving to Week 3, we did a critical audit of Week 2 rather than assume it was ready to build on.
+Five real issues were found and fixed — not just documented as caveats:

+1. **Real cost data.** `cost_bps` now comes from the actual Corwin-Schultz (2012) high-low spread estimator run on real OHLC data (`load_ohlc()` + `corwin_schultz_spread()` in `market_data/overlays.py`), not a crude vol-scaled guess.
+Falls back to the old heuristic only per-ticker, only if OHLC is unreachable or degenerate.
+2. **Real yield data.** `yield` now comes from yfinance's real trailing dividend yield (`fetch_real_yield()`), not a randomly sampled band.
+A guard against "all yields came back zero" catches the offline case without misclassifying legitimately zero-yield assets (GLD, USO, currency ETFs) as failures.
+3. **Dial conflation fixed.** The `drawdown` dial previously applied its full weight to *both* variance and max-drawdown silently — moving one dial secretly moved two things. `Dials.drawdown_variance_share` now makes that split explicit and documented (`partitioning/scoring.py`).
+4. **H allocation is now a real optimization, not a heuristic.**
+   `water_filling_allocate()` (proportional-to-score heuristic) is no longer the default. `optimize_locked_allocation()` solves the same mean-variance-cost QP as the Markowitz baseline, restricted to H's membership, with the budget as a ceiling (not a forced total) — provably optimal for its own objective, and it can leave H's members at zero weight if that's genuinely optimal (something water-filling could never do; see `partitioning/partition.py`).
+5. **QAOA reliability fixed.** An 8-seed sweep on the old single-seed random-init QAOA found 5 exact-optimum hits and 1 catastrophic failure (objective gap of 1.07, ~60x worse than the "good" seeds) — the original Week 2 result was a lucky seed, not a representative one.
+Replaced with **warm-start QAOA** (initial quantum state biased toward a classical relaxation of the QUBO, via `relax_and_warm_start()`) + **multi-restart** (best-of-3).
+Note: we deliberately did *not* adopt the XY-mixer/ Dicke-state constrained-mixer approach flagged in the Week 2 literature review — that technique fits cardinality-selection problems (choose K of N), not our binarized-continuous-weight encoding, and copying it in anyway would have been cutting a different corner.
+Post-fix spot check (3 seeds): 0/3 failures, all exact-optimum.
+Not a full statistical claim (each solve takes ~1-2 min at practical settings) — a proper multi-seed variance analysis is Week 3's job as a batch run.

-### Known simplifications to revisit in Week 3
+### Known simplifications still open (deliberate, not hidden)

-- Risk/drawdown terms in the H/O/S scoring function are per-asset (marginal), not portfolio-level — fine for a conviction score deciding what's confidently H/S, but not a substitute for the QUBO's actual covariance-aware objective.
+- Risk/drawdown terms in the H/O/S *scoring* function (which asset ranks where, before allocation) are still per-asset (marginal), not portfolio-level — a conviction score, not a substitute for the QUBO's actual covariance-aware objective or H's now-optimized allocation.
 - O-set cost term assumes building from cash (no turnover-vs-prior-O-weights term yet) — fine for a cold-start prototype, needs revisiting once walk-forward rebalancing is in scope.
-- `max_o_size=4` and `bits=3` were chosen for QAOA-prototype tractability, not because that's the "right" size — Week 3's scaling analysis explores this.
+- `max_o_size=4` and `bits=3` were chosen for brute-force-validation
+  convenience during prototyping, not because that's the "right" size for the real (larger, real-data) universe — Week 3's scaling analysis and the eventual real-data run should pick this deliberately.
+- The brief separately lists "Diversification," "Liquidity," and "Sector or exposure limits" as distinct constraint types (see the actual challenge brief).
+We only implement asset-class-level caps — literal liquidity constraints and finer sector granularity aren't in yet.
+- AI-assistance disclosure for the submission is still open — see the brief's explicit requirement that AI tool use be documented and all submitted work defensible as the team's own.

 ## Guardrails enforced (hard constraints in the classical baseline)